gustavonp/roo-recipes/content/recipes/bok-choy.md

   </div>
   <div>
     <blockquote>
       Bok choy is a variety of Chinese white cabbage.
-Full of good nutrients, and the stall adds a nice texture to your plate.
+Full of good nutrients, the stall adds a nice texture to your plate.
     </blockquote>
   </div>
 </div>